Rigidity is a personality trait characterized by a lack of flexibility and an excessive need for order and control.

 Rigid Personality Examples

-While a rigid personality may not be the most outgoing or easy to get along with, there are some well-known people who have made a name for themselves despite their rigid personality type.
+While a Rigid personality may not be the most outgoing or easy to get along with, there are some well-known people who have made a name for themselves despite their rigid personality.

 For example, former United States president Abraham Lincoln was known for his serious and principled nature.